Winter has come and gone by.

-Well, for me it’s on a winter vacation (preferably somewhere in Europe).
+Well, the way I see it, it’s on a winter vacation (preferably somewhere in Europe).

-So here are, without any further ado, 3 of the dopest options you can try out on your next vacation in foggy London. 😉
+So here are, without any further ado, 3 of the best options you can try out on your next vacation in foggy London. 😉

-Winner of the “Most over the top” category –
+Winner of the “Over the top” category –

 “Chin Chin Labs” hot chocolate:

 This cup you’ll want to share with someone or at least leave some extra room in your dessert stomach to accommodate it.
-The hot chocolate is made in small batches from 80% Valrhona dark chocolate and is reminiscent of the “Chocolat Chaud” you can find ever so often in French cafes: rich, smooth, and thick (with triple “C”), and in this case, to add to the sugar high you’re going to get later, is also served with a mountain of torched handmade marshmallow fluff.
+The hot chocolate is made from 80% Valrhona dark chocolate in small batches and is reminiscent of the “Chocolat Chaud” you can find ever so often in French cafes.
+This is a rich, smooth, and thick (with triple “C”) concoction, and in case you thought some sinfulness is missing: it’s served with a mountain of torched handmade marshmallow fluff on top of it.

-Now I’m going to ask of you for 2 things:
+Now I’m going to ask of you for two things:

-The first one- Avoid my mistake of ordering an additional dessert, the hot chocolate is more than enough to satisfy any of your sugar cravings, and to be quite blunt, should probably be served with a side of an Insulin syringe.
-If anything, you should probably ask for a glass of water.
+The first one- Avoid my mistake of ordering an additional dessert; the hot chocolate is more than enough to satisfy any of your sugar cravings, and to be quite blunt, it should probably be served with a side of an Insulin syringe.
+If anything, you should probably ask for a glass of water to go with it.

-The second one- This particular drink requires careful maneuvering to ensure a harmonious and relatively clean drinking experience (I mean, there is a reason as to why it’s served with a saucer).
+The second one- This particular drink requires careful maneuvering to ensure a relatively clean drinking experience (I mean, there is a reason as to why it’s served with a saucer).

-The marshmallow fluff is incredibly sweet and the hot chocolate is semi-bitter, which means the ideal sip will be to combine both, but, here comes the tricky part: to do that you’ll need to dig a small canal through the marshmallow fluff on one of your cup’s sides, and only then to proceed and take your sip.
+The marshmallow fluff is incredibly sweet, and the hot chocolate is semi-bitter, which means the perfect sip will be a combination of both.
+But here comes the tricky part: to do that, you’ll need to dig a small canal through the marshmallow fluff in one of your cup’s sides, and only then to proceed and take your sip.

-Otherwise, you’re just gonna end up getting a face full of marshmallow fluff and no hot chocolate.
-Boo-hoo 😭
+Otherwise, you’re just going to end up getting a face full of marshmallow fluff and no hot chocolate.

 So, what’s the damage?
 4.95£ plus being sugar high for the rest of the day.

-Chin Chin Labs has 3 branches throughout the city that also offer an interesting array of desserts and ice cream (made on location using liquid nitrogen).
-The ice cream flavors range between classics like chocolate and Tonka beans and more adventurous flavors like Violets and Pandan (upon checking on their website, it seems that currently, the Soho branch has the biggest selection to offer).
+Chin Chin Labs has three branches throughout the city that offer an interesting array of desserts and ice cream (made on location using liquid nitrogen).
+The ice cream flavors range between classics like chocolate and Tonka beans and more adventurous flavors such as Violets and Pandan (upon checking on their website, it seems that currently, the Soho branch has the most extensive selection to offer).

 “Warner Bros.
 Studio Tour London” “Chocolate Frog café” hot chocolate ( d*mn that’s a mouthful, try saying that five times in a row):

 True, it’s not exactly London.
-In fact, it’s a whole hour’s drive away from it.
-But most chances are, if you’re a Harry Potter fan or a cinema enthusiast visiting the city, you’re gonna end up visiting the place anyway (post coming soon).
+Actually, it’s a whole hour’s drive away from it.
+But most chances are, if you’re a Harry Potter fan or a cinema enthusiast visiting the city, you’re going to end up paying a visit to the place anyway.

-The beverage itself is not as rich as the first option, and much thinner in consistency, which means you’ll have no problem sipping away at it on your own (Who wants to share anyway?!
+The beverage itself is not as rich as the first option and much thinner in its consistency, which means you’ll have no problem sipping away at it on your own (Who wants to share anyway?!
 It’s your magical moment!
 You should be able to enjoy it by yourself!).

-The hot chocolate goes for 4.25£, and while the café offers a selection of other desserts that go for 3-4£, I didn’t feel compelled to try them out and opted only for the hot cocoa, so I don’t really have an opinion on the subject matter.
+The hot chocolate goes for 4.25£, and while the café offers a selection of other desserts for 3-4£, I didn’t feel compelled to try them out and opted only for the hot cocoa, so I don’t have an opinion on the subject matter.

 Winner of the “Crowd’s favorite” category ( as in me, myself, and I)-